Heart of Darkness: Synopsis

 The journey pauses for the night about 8 mi below the Inner Station.
-In the morning the boat is enveloped by a thick fog.
+In the morning, the boat is enveloped by a thick fog.
 The steamboat is later attacked by a barrage of arrows, and the helmsman is killed.
 Marlow sounds the steam whistle repeatedly, frightening the attackers away.

 After landing at Kurtz's station, a man boards the steamboat: a Russian wanderer who strayed into Kurtz's camp.
 Marlow learns that the natives worship Kurtz and that he has been very ill.
 The Russian tells of how Kurtz opened his mind and how he admires Kurtz for his power and his willingness to use it.
-Marlow suspects that Kurtz has gone mad.
+Marlow suspects that Kurtz has simply gone mad.

-Marlow observes the station and sees a row of posts topped with the severed heads of natives.
-Around the corner of the house, Kurtz appears with supporters who carry him as a ghost-like figure on a stretcher.
+Marlow observes the station and sees a row of posts occupied by severed heads of natives.
+Kurtz suddenly appears with his supporters who carry him as a ghost-like figure on a stretcher.
 The area fills with natives ready for battle, but Kurtz shouts something and they retreat.
-His entourage carries Kurtz to the steamer and lays him in a cabin.
+His entourage carry Kurtz to the steamer and lay him in a cabin.
 The manager tells Marlow that Kurtz has harmed the company's business in the region because his methods are "unsound".
 The Russian reveals that Kurtz believes the company wants to kill him, and Marlow confirms that hangings were discussed.